What Is Concordia Historical Institute?

 The Instituteʼs facilities, located on the campus of Concordia Seminary in Saint Louis, Missouri, include a reference room for patrons, a conference room, a museum exhibit area and three stack areas for storage of its collections.
 The stack areas are maintained at a constant temperature and humidity to preserve the resources.

 The materials stored at the Institute include records of synodical officers, boards, commissions, committees and other entities, as well as personal papers of church leaders, seminary professors, pastors, teachers, laypersons and missionaries.
 The Instituteʼs reference library contains books, periodicals, parish histories, pamphlets, tracts and other publications relating to the history of Lutheranism in North America and its European antecedents.
 Museum artifacts, audiovisual resources and photographs round out the holdings.
 A considerable amount of resources are available on microfilm.

-The Institute also maintains two historic sites in Perry County, Missouri, publishes the Concordia Historical Institute Quarterly, and assists districts and congregations of the Synod in preserving their historical records.
+The Institute maintains a historic site in Perry County, Missouri - Hill of Peace Lutheran Church.
+It publishes the Concordia Historical Institute Quarterly and assists districts and congregations of the Synod in preserving their historical records.

 Historical Items of Interest

 - A Brief History of Concordia Historical Institute

 - An Explanation of Concordia Historical Institute's Seal

 - The Articles of Incorporation and Bylaws of Concordia Historical Institute